Judge Kyung S. Auh sits with QC students. Photo: Professor Mona Kleinberg

 6 mins read

-On March 27th, Judge Kyung S. Auh served as the keynote speaker for an event hosted by the Queens College Legal Studies Club.
+On March 27th, Immigration Judge Kyung S. Auh served as the keynote speaker for an event hosted by the Queens College Legal Studies Club.
 During the event, he recounted his career journey of becoming a judge and offered insights into what students can anticipate upon entering law school.

 Judge Auh began his undergraduate career at QC before transferring to the State University of New York at Binghamton, where he received his Bachelor of Arts in 2002.